"Possible faces" (c)

 Agamemnon is the leader of a Greek alliance against Troy.
 Troops are mobilized from all parts of Greece.
 Not everyone is very willing.
 Odysseus, king of Itaka, who has just become the father of a son, plays that he is insane.
 However, his intentions are understood.
 Another Greek hero, Palamedes, recognizes the ruse.
 Later, Odysseus will unscrupulously avenge Palamedes.
 The great Greek hero Achilles also tried to escape the war, mainly under pressure from his mother Thetis.
 She placed her son with King Lykomedes, where he hid in girls' clothes among the king's daughters.
 However, Odysseus discovered that.

 Forced participation in pointless wars (the latter is a pleonasm) is a phenomenon of all times, unfortunately.
 War is saying goodbye to humanity, to empathy, to dignity, and to reason.
 Lessons from history are, unfortunately still, apparently hard to learn.
-Man is often predator of man.
+Man is often the predator of man.

 Mixed techniques, 2022